mabel-dev/opteryx/docs/SQL Reference/02 Statements.md

 ### EXTENDED modifier

 Inclusion of the `EXTENDED` modifier includes summary statistics about the columns which take longer and more memory to create than the standard summary information without the modifier.
+The summary information varies between column types and values.

 ### FULL modifier